markusk/minibot/README.md

 - _image_view_
 - _rviz_

+#### teleop_joy (in robot)
+Listens to a joystick and controls the robot directly.
+This part can to be started on the robot.
+The joystick/gamepad has to be connected to the robot.
+Uses:
+- _base_controller.py_
+- _ROS joy_node_
+- _ROS teleop_twist_joy_

-#### joystick_control
+#### joystick_control (Remote)
-Listens to a joystick and controls the robot directly (remote).
+Listens to a joystick and controls the robot remotely.
 This part has to be started on a different computer than the robot.
 The joystick/gamepad has to be connected to that computer, not the robot.
 Uses:
 - _nodes/joy_motor_listener.py_

 #### keyboard_control